Vinnie117/ML-for-Weather/Docs/preprocessing.md

 As of now, the target variable to predict is the temperature
+# To do

-Structure of dict_data / data -> the dictionary which contains all the data
+- Structure of dict_data / data -> the dictionary which contains all the data -> Bulletpoints
+- table of custom data transformers